mo-soleimani/mo-soleimani.github.io/_pages/cv.md

 **Climate Reality Project**
 Mentor and Trainer | *Oct 2021 – Present*
-• Engaged in global climate education and awareness initiatives.
+• the Climate Reality Project, participating in the climate-related global awareness